 My Approach to Helping

 As a clinical psychologist, I can help you with relationship issues, managing stress, minimizing anxiety and depression, and managing important life transitions.
-Your personality and manners of coping will be a significant emphasis in my work with you as a way to cultivate your uniqueness.
-Within my profession, there is no valuable "cookie cutter" approach.
-My primary goal is to always learn and assist my clients to do the same.
+Within my profession, there is no valuable "cookie cutter" approach, therefore your unique personality and coping style will have a significant emphasis in my work with you.
+My primary goal is to always learn and help my clients to do the same.
 To summarize, I can help you with: 1) Relationship issues 2) Managing stress 3) Minimizing your depression and anxiety 4) Managing important life transitions

 Building a fresh outlook on a recent or habitual problem is essential to minimizing or completely eliminating it.
 As a psychologist, I can help you to do exactly that.
 For that reason, I am best regarded as your personal consultant, with whom you can freely discuss your individual difficulties and find the best strategies to address them.